helium/HIP/xxxx-validator-challenges.md

 All message types sent to a Light Hotspot from a Validator will be wrapped in a top level message of the type `gateway_resp_v1` (Protocol buffer schema provied below).
-This message type includes a signed payload of the message and in addition the block height at which the message contents were valid.
-Together these two fields serve as an attestation on behalf of the sending Validator.
+This message type includes metadata which serves as an attestation on behalf of the sending Validator.
+The attestation data includes:

+- Signed payload of the message
+- Block age, height, and time when the payload was signed

 ### PoC Challenge Creation and the Consensus Group